-The Spain international has been linked with a move away from San Mames throughout 2012 after falling out with coach Marcelo Bielsa, with Juventus among the clubs that have been rumored to be interested in the forward.
+The Spain international has been linked with a move away from San Mames throughout 2012 after falling out with coach Marcelo Bielsa, with Juventus amongst the clubs who have been rumoured to be interested in the forward.

 The 27-year-old is out of contract in June, and when he was questioned at a press conference as to whether he would be departing Los Leones in the summer, he said: "Yes.
 It's not about the money and I have not felt blackmailed by the club.